AlasooLab/onboarding/resources/nextflow.md

 sbatch run_nextflow.sh
 ```

-Finally, the following command should start the workflow with the test data.
-To see the workflow process on screen, you can open the workflow output file with  `tail -f slurm-XXXXXX.out`, where XXXXXX is to job id assigned to Nextflow job by SLURM, eg:
+Once the jobs starts, you can follow its progress by opening the workflow output file with `tail -f slurm-XXXXXX.out`, where XXXXXX is to job id assigned to Nextflow job by SLURM, eg:

 ```bash
 tail -f slurm-23146184.out